 Winter 2021 – refine the alternative methodologies, as needed, and work with the Advisory Group and stakeholders to identify a preferred methodology.

-Spring 2021 – include the preferred methodology in the draft Fund Expenditure Plan for Fiscal Year 2021/2022, as part of the formal public comment process.
+Spring 2021 – include the preferred methodology in the draft Fund Expenditure Plan for FY 2021-22, as part of the formal public comment process.

 The State Water Board recognizes that some water systems with current public health violations may have “affordable rates” but poor water quality due to the lack of adequate treatment and failure to adequately fund routine maintenance activities.